KaizoVorna/CartoonViolence/README.md

 <br>
 Mon.2.6.2025
 <br>
 Daniel: I'm finding some tasks for soundeffects.
-Working with doorOpen effects ("find-cut-change-add" and so on).
+Working with doorOpen effects, starSound effect ("find-cut-change-add" and so on).
 <br>
 Sara: I made few designs for our new enemy Chillspine.
 I also made HCD ready and made a poster for our game.
 <br>